Using rocprofv3#

 For the description of the fields in the output file, see Output file fields.

-Output single summary of tracing data at the conclusion of the profiling session
+This option displays a summary of tracing data for the enabled tracing type, after conclusion of the profiling session.

 rocprofv3 -S --hip-trace -- <application_path>